 Building the capacity within colleges and departments to design, implement, and assess a yearly faculty/staff PD plan aligned with local faculty needs to support student success in alignment with the Framework for Inclusive Teaching Excellence (FITE) and/or the Framework for Inclusive Service and Support Excellence FISSE).

-Promoting faculty responsibility for continuous growth to be effective in the classroom
+Promoting faculty/staff responsibility for continuous growth to be effective in and outside the classroom.

-Building and archiving resources to support evidence-informed PD for each college
+Building and archiving resources to support evidence-informed PD for each college/unit.

 Identifying individuals who could provide and/or support PD programming in alignment with college-specific needs.